-- Will your choice of dog suit the space you have available in your home?
+- Will your choice of dog fit in your home?

-- Do you have a garden or backyard where your dog can play safely?
+- Do you have a garden or backyard where your dog can play?

 - Will the adult dog fit in your car?

 Some dogs have long, fluffy coats that require a lot of grooming.
-Many double-coated breeds shed continually all year round and have two significant molts in the spring and summer.
+Many double-coated breeds like shed consistently.
+For example, Beagles are a family favorite and shed continually year-round.
+They have two significant molts in the spring and summer.
 Can you, your furniture, and your carpets live with that?